avitaker/LibraryManagementSystem/README.md

 Simple library management system with authorized users and borrow/return capability

 ## Purpose
-This was the solution for the final project in a university computer science course.
+This was my solution for the final project in a university computer science course.

 ## Installation
 Download and compile Java files.